 |Workability||Easy to work with due to the straight grained texture, easy to burn with power saws, smooth finishing but more difficult to stain|

 |Allergies/Toxicity||Some allergic reactions noted like wheezing and giddiness when exposed to sawdust|

 Characteristics of Cherry Wood

-The qualities of cherry wood are the reason why it is such a popular variety for furniture and cabinetry.
+Cherry wood’s properties are what make it such a popular choice for furniture and cabinetry.

-Cherry wood is a closed porous hardwood, so it has medium strength and durability.
-Because it is among the softer hardwoods, woodcrafter love it because it is easy to cut and work with both hand and power tools.
-It is less hard than other hardwoods like hickory and oak, but harder than coniferous softwoods like pine.
+Cherry wood is a closed porous hardwood with medium strength and durability.
+It is classified as a softer hardwood.
+It is less hard than other hardwoods like hickory and oak but harder than coniferous softwoods like pine.

-The cherry wood color is one of the most unique qualities of wood.
-It ranges in color from light brown-pink to reddish brown.
-The lighter-colored wood is closer to the tree’s bark (sapwood).
-The darker wood is closer to the middle of the tree (heartwood).
+The cherry wood color is one of the most unique qualities of the wood.
+It ranges in color from a light brownish pink to a reddish brown.
+The lighter colored wood (sapwood) is closer to the tree’s bark.
+The darker wood is closer to the center of the tree (heartwood).

-Cherry wood patinas over time with exposure to light.
-All areas of the wood that are exposed to light will darken.
+Cherry wood patinas with exposure to light over time.
+The wood will darken in all areas that are exposed to light.
 This will continue even after the wood has been finished.
-Therefore, it is best to allow a wood product or furniture to be exposed to light in an even manner.
+For this reason, it is ideal to expose wood products and furniture to light in a consistent way.
 Darkening will slow down after a few years of light exposure.

-Cherry wood has a fine and tight grain and a fine pore structure.
-The tight and even grain is attractive for woodcrafters because this makes the wood easy to cut.
-The uniform look is valuable for furniture and decorative objects.
-Cherry wood has a moderate luster that creates a smooth look when finished.
-Cherry wood stain is not necessary as cherry wood color is attractive without stain.
+Cherry wood has a fine and tight grain structure as well as a fine pore structure.
+The tight and even grain has an appealing appearance, and woodcrafters prefer it because it makes the wood easy to cut and machine.
+The consistent grain pattern elevates and refines the appearance of furniture and decorative objects.
+Cherry wood has a moderate luster, which results in a smooth appearance when finished.
+Stain is not necessary for cherry wood, as the color of the wood is attractive without stain.